distributed-system-analysis/sarjitsu/README.md

 - If deployed through openshift, use the exposed nginx route.
 Defaults to sample URL -> `http://nginx-myproject.<your IP address>.xip.io/`

+One could experiment with sample SA binaires included in `test/` folder.

 ### Through Vizit - sarjitsu's command line tool (for remote servers)

 You could also upload files through the commandline tool `vizit`, from under `utils/` folder.
 This is useful when you're working out of a remote server and unable to access SA binaries (since sarjitsu's web interface requires selection of files from your local machine).